 Early Childhood Education and Care (ECEC) Thematic Working Group Report published

 The Thematic Working Group on Early Childhood Education Care (ECEC) reflected on the diverse governance arrangements of early childhood education and care under different national authorities in the education as well as social, family and health sectors.
-It has developed a proposal for a European Quality Frameworkpdf(843 kB) so as to improve, monitor, and evaluate the quality of early childhood education and care systems.
+It has developed a proposal for a European Quality Framework(843 kB) so as to improve, monitor, and evaluate the quality of early childhood education and care systems.

 11/05/2014